Skip to content

 Numerical Example

-The paper includes a single numerical validation based on Gaussian mean estimation (\(Z_i \sim \mathcal{N}(\mu, 1)\), \(W = \frac{1}{n}\sum Z_i\), truncated squared loss) rather than large-scale ML experiments.
+The paper includes a numerical validation of Gaussian mean estimation (\(Z_i \sim \mathcal{N}(\mu, 1)\), \(W = \frac{1}{n}\sum Z_i\), truncated squared loss) rather than large-scale ML experiments.

-Block size \(m\) Bound behavior Remarks
+Block Size \(m\) Bound Behavior Remarks

-\(m = n\) (original PAC-Bayes) \(\infty\) (vacuous) KL divergence is infinite
+\(m = n\) (Original PAC-Bayes) \(\infty\) (Vacuous) KL divergence is infinite

-\(m = 1\) (finest partition) \(\mathcal{O}(n^{-1/2})\), optimal Tightest in this example
+\(m = 1\) (Finest partition) \(\mathcal{O}(n^{-1/2})\), Optimal Tightest in this example

 \(1 < m < n\) Finite and \(\mathcal{O}(n^{-1/2})\) Relatively insensitive to choice

-Bound type Comparator \(d\) Bound form Requires \(m \neq n\)
+Bound Type Comparator \(d\) Form of Bound Requires \(m \neq n\)

 Corollary 1 (Catoni) \(C_\beta\) \(\sqrt{\frac{1}{4n}\sum D}\) Yes

-Corollary 2 (sub-Gaussian) \(s - r\) \(\sqrt{\frac{2\sigma^2}{n}\sum D}\) Yes
+Corollary 2 (Sub-Gaussian) \(s - r\) \(\sqrt{\frac{2\sigma^2}{n}\sum D}\) Yes

-Original PAC-Bayes Same $\frac{D(P_{W S}|Q_W) + \cdots}{n}$
+Prev.
+SOTA (Original PAC-Bayes) Various $\frac{D(P_{W S}|Q_W) + \cdots}{n}$

 Key Findings

-• The bounds are relatively insensitive to the choice of block size \(m\) (as long as \(m \neq n\)), though \(m = 1\) is optimal in the Gaussian mean-estimation example.
+• The bound is relatively insensitive to the choice of block size \(m\) (as long as \(m \neq n\)), though \(m = 1\) is optimal for the Gaussian mean estimation example.

 Highlights & Insights

-• The "block marginalization" idea is remarkably elegant: by averaging the deterministic \(P_{W|S}\) over part of the data to obtain the "smoothed" \(P_{W|S_j}\), a Dirac measure is transformed into a continuous distribution, converting an infinite KL divergence into a finite one.
-This trick reveals that the failure of PAC-Bayes bounds is not a deficiency of the framework per se, but rather a consequence of the KL divergence operating at too coarse a granularity.
+• The core idea of "block-wise marginalization" is elegant: By taking the expectation of \(P_{W|S}\) over partial data to obtain the "blurred" \(P_{W|S_j}\), the Dirac distribution becomes continuous.
+This reveals that the failure of KL divergence in PAC-Bayes is not a failure of the framework itself, but of measuring information at too coarse a granularity.

 Limitations & Future Work

-• Dependence on the data distribution: The divergence term \(D(P_{W|S_j} \| Q_W)\) depends on the data-generating distribution \(P_Z\), making the bound uncomputable without knowledge of \(P_Z\).
-This is a common limitation of information-theoretic generalization bounds.
+• Dependence on Data Distribution: The divergence term \(D(P_{W|S_j} \| Q_W)\) depends on the data-generating distribution \(P_Z\), making the bound incalculable if \(P_Z\) is unknown—a common issue for information-theoretic generalization bounds.

-• Computational difficulty of the marginalized posterior: \(P_{W|S_j}\) requires averaging over the remaining \(J-1\) blocks, which is analytically or computationally intractable for complex learning algorithms such as deep networks.
+• Computational Difficulty of Marginalized Posteriors: Calculating \(P_{W|S_j}\) requires taking expectations over \(J-1\) blocks, which is analytically or computationally prohibitive for complex models like deep learning.

 Rating